Department of Family Services – Domestic and Sexual Violence Services

 8 a.m.-5 p.m.

-Sexual Violence Tier 1 is a 16-hour training on understanding sexual violence across the lifespan, systems responding to sexual violence in Fairfax County and resources available in our community.
-Participants will learn how and why sexual violence happens; the short- and long-term impacts of sexual violence on individuals, families, and communities; and how to support people impacted by sexual violence.
-All 16 hours of this training must be completed to receive full credit.
-This training is free, but registration is required.
-Questions?
-Contact Abby Picard.
+Sexual Violence Tier One is a 16-hour training on understanding sexual violence, systems responding to sexual violence in Fairfax County, and resources available in our community.
+This training is for professionals, volunteers, and community members looking to learn how and why sexual violence happens; the impact of sexual violence on individuals, families, and communities; and how to support those impacted.
+It is free, but registration is required.
+For more information, contact Abby Picard.

 *See “Is This Training Right for Me?